 Fifty-one percent of respondents to a recent BMO Wealth Institute study stated that health and fitness will be part of their New Year’s resolutions.
 That outpaced personal finances, which received 36 percent of the vote, and improving personal lives (31 percent).
-A dedication to exercise in the upcoming year is something that many people try, but few stay true to throughout the year.

 “If your New Year’s resolution is to lose weight, you will need to follow a plan that includes an exercise schedule and a diet regimen,” said Chris Buttigieg, senior manager of wealth planning strategy at BMO Financial Group.

 People have to be willing to change their lives

 One of the main reasons people don’t exercise on a regular basis is because they feel they are too busy juggling work, children and other responsibilities.
 However, dedication to physical fitness requires commitment, and it’s important that Americans understand that they deserve this time to themselves.
 Parents can even get their whole family involved in martial arts classes to create a fun experience for everyone.